Dictionary » Adjective Words » Appropriate – Meaning, Definition, Synonyms and Antonyms

 Overview

-The word ‘Appropriate’ can function as both an adjective and a verb.
-As an adjective, it means suitable or fitting for a particular purpose, situation, or person.
-As a verb, it means to take something for one’s own use, often without permission.
-In this guide, you’ll explore its meaning, definition, examples, synonyms, antonyms, etymology, and FAQs.
+Appropriate is an adjective and a verb.
+As an adjective, it means suitable or fitting for a situation.
+As a verb, it means to take something for your own use—often without permission.
+In this guide, you’ll explore its meaning, definition, examples, synonyms, antonyms, etymology, and FAQs, plus helpful related word lookups.

 Appropriate Explained in Depth

-A detailed guide to understanding the word Appropriate, including its usage as an adjective and a verb, and its relevance in everyday language.
+A practical guide to understanding the word Appropriate, including how to use it correctly as an adjective and as a verb in everyday, academic, and professional contexts.

 Meanings of Appropriate